Combinatorial quantization of 4d 2-Chern-Simons theory I: the Hopf category of higher-graph states: Categorical quantum 2-gauge transformations

 where $v_{1,2}$ denotes the source vertex of the edge $e_{1,2}$.
-Recall that the left-action $\Lambda$ is defined by precomposing with a horizontal conjugation action \eqref{2gt}, we see at the level of the decorated 2-graphs that
+Recall that the left-action $\Lambda$ is defined by precomposing with a horizontal conjugation action \eqref{2gt}, hence we see at the level of the decorated 2-graphs that

-where we have noted that $v_2$ must also be the target vertex of $e_1$ from the geometry, and by definition $(h_{e_1},b_{f_1})\cdot_\mathrm{h}(h_{e_1},b_{f_1}) = (h_e,b_f)$.
-This dictates how the 2-gauge transformations act on tensor products of 2-graph states.
-Thus evaluating this identity yields the \textit{horizontal covariance} of the graph-cutting coproduct:
+where we have noted that $v_2$ must also be the target vertex of $e_1$ from the geometry, and by definition $(h_{e_1},b_{f_1})\cdot_h(h_{e_1},b_{f_1}) = (h_e,b_f)$.
+This dictates how the 2-gauge transformations act on tensor products of 2-graph operators: evaluating this identity yields the \textit{covariance} of the graph-cutting coproduct:

-Now let us consider the case where $C$ meets the face $(e,f)$ vertically, with $(e_1,f_1),(e_2,f_2)$ the resulting split faces.
-Suppose the boundary $\partial C=c$ immerses into $f$ such that we can without loss of generality identify the source edge of the split face as $e_2=c$.
-If the 2-gauge transformation is performed at the source/root edge of $f$ (or equivalently that of $f_1$), then it is disjoint from $c$ and hence the 2-graph states transform as